angela-goncalves/angela-goncalves/README.md

 # Hi there 👋 I'm Angela
-🏡 I am venezuelan frot-end developer, currently living in Buenos Aires.
+🏡 I am a front-end developer, trying and learning new stuff.
 <br>📭 angelakgo20@gmail.com</br>
 💻 <a href="https://portfolio-angela-goncalves.vercel.app/">website</a>